Configure the expiration policy for Office 365 groups

 - Save your settings when you're done by selecting Save.

 Email notifications such as this one are sent to the Office 365 group owners 30 days, 15 days, and 1 day prior to expiration of the group.
+The language of the email is determined by groups owner's preferred language or tenant language.
+If the group owner has defined a preferred language, or multiple owners have the same preferred language, then that language is used.
+For all other cases, tenant language is used.

 From the Renew group notification email, group owners can directly access the group details page in the Access Panel.
 There, the users can get more information about the group such as its description, when it was last renewed, when it will expire, and also the ability to renew the group.
 The group details page now also includes links to the Office 365 group resources, so that the group owner can conveniently view the content and activity in their group.